davidcreativeuk/nidirect-prototypeForm/userGuide.md

 1. Open your copy of the 'check page' HTML template.

-    The 'check page' HTML template already has a `<h2>` heading and summary list in place.
+    The 'check page' HTML template already has a summary list and its `<h2>` heading in place.

     To add another summary list go to [GOV.UK design system - summary list with actions component]( https://design-system.service.GOV.UK/components/summary-list/#summary-list-with-actions), copy the HTML of the component and paste it into the 'check page' below the current summary list.